 Year 4/5 - Miss McAvoy

-- PE is on a Tuesday and Wednesday-It is advised that children bring their PE kits on Monday and keep them in school until Friday, when they can take their kits home to be washed for the following week’s PE lessons.
+- PE is on Monday and Wednesday.
+It is advised that children bring their PE kits on Monday and keep them in school until Friday, when they can take their kits home to be washed for the following week’s PE lessons.

-- Homework and spellings will be sent home on a Friday.
+- Homework will be sent home on a Friday.
 The homework will build on the work we have done in class during that week.
 Children must remember to complete it for the Monday that follows.
-The spelling test will be on Friday.

-- It is extremely important that children remember to read every night and bring their reading books/records back into school the next morning.
+It is extremely important that children remember to read every night and bring their reading books/records back into school the next morning regardless of whether they have finished the book or not.
 It is an excellent way for you to help your child succeed in both reading and writing!